ChrstphrHll/npc_gen/students/Den Ualair.md

 # Den Ualair
 ---
 ### Description
-- Half-Orc Artificer from Principality of the Palus Peoples
+- Half-Orc Artificer from Magmus Centerhold
 - 3rd year Diplomacy student in Treskal
-- shoulder length curly strawberry blond hair that's messy, Pale Blue eyes, and Green Blue skin
+- long straight dirty blonde hair that's well kept, Pale Blue eyes, and Green Blue skin
 - Is Impressive and Faithless, and has Vengful as their ideal

 ### Organizations